These Were The Top Ten Commodities Of 2021

 Lithium (>450%)

 The drive towards electric vehicles is a significant contributor to the rising lithium prices.
 The rising lithium prices will likely slow down the adoption of EVs.
-Mining.com’s EV Battery Metals Index, a tool that was launched last year to track the value of lithium, cobalt, nickel, and other battery metals, has increased by about 400% from May 2020 despite the pandemic and supply chain constraints.7 Stocks That Can Withstand a Taper Tantrum
+Mining.com’s EV Battery Metals Index, a tool that was launched last year to track the value of lithium, cobalt, nickel, and other battery metals, has increased by about 400% from May 2020 despite the pandemic and supply chain constraints.7 Growth Stocks to Buy as the Market Slumps

-The stock market is stimulated like a child with a sugar high on Halloween night, and investors are enjoying the ride.
-It seems like nearly every sector continues to point in one direction.
-But seasoned investors know that the markets don’t move in the same direction all the time.
-And even long-term bulls admit that a correction may be coming.

-One reason for this is that the Federal Reserve (i.e. “The Fed”) is “talking about, talking about” an end to its asset purchase program.
-If that talk turns into concrete action, then it would be almost a sure sign that interest rates will rise sooner than expected.

 .